ahmetgoze/designtocode-linkedin/README.md

 # designtocode-linkedin
-It is coded pixel perfect, responsive.
+It is an alternative look for LinkedIn, coded pixel perfect and responsive.
 Completed in 3 days with React and CSS Modules for a case study provided from Baykar Technologies.
 Data passed through components with props.

 Design File : https://www.figma.com/file/IeqgNTYTFMemBSarQnAN8x/LinkedIn-Redesign-Case?node-id=0%3A1